How many solar panels will fit on your roof?

 Other ways to measure your roof

 If you have a proper safety harness, you could go up on the roof and take a direct measurement with a tape measure.
-That’s risky for personal safety, but walking on your roof can also damage your shingles.
+That’s risky for personal safety, and walking with a heavy foot on your roof can damage your shingles.
 So I don’t recommend that.

 Instead, if you have a rectangular section of roof, you could take the measurement from the ground.
 This should be more accurate than using a tool based on satellite photos.

 Take your measurements from the corners of the roof where they meet the ground:

 Once you have X and Y, multiply them to get the area on the ground.
 So, if your X = 25 feet and Y = 12 feet, your area on the ground would be 300 feet².
 But that’s not the area of the roof, because it is sloping.
 We need to do a little trigonometry.

 You need to measure the angle of the roof, and you can do that with a smartphone app like Measure for iOS or Bubble Level for Android.
 Measure comes pre-installed on iPhones, so you should have it already.

 Of course, this isn’t as accurate as going up on a ladder to take a measurement, but it sure is a lot easier, and good enough because we’re just doing this exercise to get a rough estimate of our panel count.

 To take a measurement, stand underneath the roof section you want to measure, and hold up the edge of your phone so that it’s parallel with the roof.
 Here’s what it looks like using Measure: